There is a Hyper-Greedoid lurking behind every Graphical Accessible Computational Search Problem solvable in Polynomial Time: $P \not= NP$: Main Theorem and Proof

-\begin{theo} Let $\gamma$ be an accessible predicate.
-The search problem $ \Pi$ associated with $\gamma$ is solvable in polynomial time if and only if, for every input $X$, $(X, \mathcal{I})$ satisfies Axiom M2'.
-That is, if and only if all its non-basic feasible sets (sub-solutions) are augmentable. \end{theo}
+\begin{theo} Let $G$ be an isthmus-less connected labelled graph with vertex-set $V$ and edge-set $E$, and let $X$ be either $V$ or $E$.
+Let $ \mathcal{I}$ be the set of all the feasible sets of the accessible search problem $\Pi(G[X], \gamma)$.
+The problem $ \Pi(G[X],\gamma)$ is solvable in polynomial time if and only if, for every input $G[X]$, the set system $(X, \mathcal{I})$ satisfies Axiom M2'.
+That is, all its non-basic feasible sets (sub-solutions) are augmentable. \end{theo}

 {\bf Proof.}